Table of Contents[Hide][Show]

 If you do not have a willing or able third party, you can take advantage of Disney’s Rider Switch (rider swap) program.
 This program is available at select attractions in the four Disney theme parks.
 You need to present your whole group to the Cast Member greeting at the ride line.
 Let them know you want to use the Rider Switch program and they’ll direct one adult through and direct the waiting adult and kiddos/non-riders to a waiting area.
-The first adult rides and then takes over the care of the waiting kiddos while the second adult rides, usually entering through the Fastpass lane.
+The first adult rides and then takes over the care of the waiting kiddos while the second adult rides, usually entering through the Lightning Lane.
 It’s a great way to see attractions without waiting twice!

 Maintain realistic expectations for character interactions